 Don’t you find it frustrating that some years when you get the itch to decorate the house a little bit for fall, there are no real pumpkins available yet?
 Like none.
 Of course, I always keep a few store-bought faux pumpkins in my decor Rubbermaid totes in the basement for this reason, but I thought you may like these DIY simple fabric Cinderella pumpkins too!

-First of all, how are Cinderella pumpkins different than regular old, jack-o-lantern making, orange pumpkins?
-Cinderella pumpkins originated in France (mais bien sûr/but of course) and are a French heirloom variety pumpkin which were popular in the markets of Paris during the 1880’s.
+First of all, how are Cinderella pumpkins different than regular old, jack-o-lantern-making, orange pumpkins?
+Cinderella pumpkins originated in France (Mais Bien sûr/but of course) and are a French heirloom variety pumpkin that was popular in the markets of Paris during the 1880s.
 They are shaped like none other than Cinderella’s coach in the Disney movie, Cinderella.
 They’re mostly used as ornamental decor, but can be used in cooking too.
 Originally brilliant orange, just like other pumpkins, Cinderella pumpkins have been developed in other colors as well…my favorite being the white ones.

 Our DIY fabric Cinderella pumpkins can be made by just about anyone, as they require very little sewing experience.
 And they look so adorable all in a row in a table box or piled into a dough bowl too.

 DIY Simple Fabric Cinderella Pumpkins

 You don’t need too many supplies, and if you craft even occasionally, you may find you have almost all these supplies on hand already.

 1. For each pumpkin you want to make, cut a circle from your fabric.
 Since I wanted different-sized pumpkins, I traced a dinner plate, a luncheon plate, and a side plate onto to make ours.
 If you want all one size, simply trace the same size plate or another circular object.